paulsgcross/haxe-autodiff/README.md

 This is still in the experimental stage.
 Currently, forward mode differentiation works (including for loops and code branching sans switch statements) without any issues.
 Reverse mode only works with simple return expressions but will support loops and branching in the future.
 Source code transformation is preferred because it provides less runtime overhead and the Haxe compiler can optimise more easily.

-For forward mode, build with the AutoDiff macro and mark functions using the @:forwardDiff metadata:
+For forward mode, build with the AutoDiff macro found in ```haxe.ad.compiler.macros```, and mark functions using the @:forwardDiff metadata:

 ```haxe
 @:build(haxe.ad.compiler.macros.AutoDiff.build())